salrashid123/yubikey/README.md

-# yubikey
-Yubikey based Google Cloud Credentials

-Google Cloud Credentials source for Service Account Credentials embedded within a Yubikey PIV.

 ## YubiKeyTokenSource

+Google Cloud Credentials source for Service Account keys embedded within a Yubikey PIV.

 >> **WARNING:**  `YubiKeyTokenSource` is highly experimental.
 This repo is NOT supported by Google

 `google/oauth2/YubiKeyTokenSource` is a variation of `google/oauth2/JWTAccessTokenSourceFromJSON` where the private key used to sign the JWT is embedded within a [PIV-enabled YubiKey](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html).